 The RV Show was at Dallas Market Hall on February 19th through the 22nd.

-This show was smaller than the fall show with fewer manufacturers, even though they touted it as the largest show of the year.
+The sale prices/discounts seemed decent, but not as decent as in September’s 2025 show.
+This show was smaller than last September’s show with fewer manufacturers, even though they touted it as the largest show of the year.

-One thing that was really strange is that Grand Design didn’t have an Imagine 2970RL on the lot.
+One thing I found strange was that is that Grand Design didn’t have an Imagine 2970RL on the lot.
 That really surprised us as it is a really popular model.
 The rest of their lineup was really nothing to write home about, putting it mildly.
+Obviously, with what has gone on with Grand Design in the last few years, that is a brand I would stay away from.
+That is just my opinion.

-When we got home I decided to look at their 2970RL on line, and wow, they’ve made some changes to it.
-They have moved the pantry and reduced the other counter as a result.
-A long space has been created for the Televator TV.
-That took away a lot of cabinet storage.
-There is a huge reduction in storage compared to our old Imagine 2950RL.
+When we got home, I decided to look at their 2970RL Imagine online, and wow, they’ve made some changes to it.
+They have moved the pantry from next to the TV.
+It has been moved to the wall that borders the bathroom.
+That reduced that other counter as a result, which had two long drawers and overhead cabinets.
+Where the pantry used to be had now been replaced with long space for the Televator TV.
+That also took away a lot of cabinet storage.
+This is a huge reduction in storage compared to our old Imagine 2950RL.
 This newer floor plan has no appeal to me.
-Remember, you’re probably never going to ask yourself, “why do we have so much storage?”
+Remember, you’re probably never going to ask yourself, “why do we have so much storage?”.
+My opinion is that they just ruined a very nice floorplan.

 Alliance Delta was at the show.
 They had a nice mix of trailers.
 We saw our salesman from last year, Chipper, a great guy and he was having a good sales day.
 On a side note – It looks like quite a few of the manufacturers are moving to the interior colors that we first saw in the Delta.